Here I Provide lost spring questions and answers of Rajasthan board class 12 book Rainbow. Lost spring author is Anees Jung.

-- Labour working in bangle industries they lose eyesight.
+- Labor working in bangle industries they lose eyesight.

 Answer – By the statement, Anees Jung implies that the vicious circle of social customs and society have killed the capacity of the bangle makers to take initiative.

 Question 11.
-What happens when the bangle makers in Firozabad try to get organised for their rights?
+What happens when the bangle makers in Firozabad try to get organized for their rights?

 Answer – When bangle makers in Firozabad try to get organized for their rights then they hauled by the police, beaten or drag to the jail for doing something illegal.

 Question 12.
 Describe the living condition of Seemapuri slums?